webb1750/treas-design-system/components/buttons/index.md

 </div>

 ## Decorative
 Buttons can include icons for more decorative styling.
-For a list of available icons, to to the [icons list](/visual-style/icons) page.
+For a list of available icons, visit the [icons list](/visual-style/icons) page.

 ```html
 <button class="treas-btn treas-btn--ghost treas-btn--small" type="button">